-- (18) "weighted average maturity (WAM)" means the average length of time to the legal maturity or, if shorter, to the next interest rate reset to a money market rate, of all the underlying assets in the fund reflecting the relative holdings in each asset; - (19) "weighted average life (WAL)" means the average length of time to the legal maturity of all the underlying assets in the fund reflecting the relative holdings in each asset; - (20) "legal maturity" means the date when the principal of a security is to be repaid in full and which is not subject to any optionality; - (21) "residual maturity" means the length of time to the legal maturity; - (22) "short selling" means the uncovered sale of money market instruments.
+- (19)"weighted average life (WAL)" means the average length of time to the legal maturity of all the underlying assets in the fund reflecting the relative holdings in each asset; - "legal maturity" means the date when the principal of a security is to be repaid in full and (20)which is not subject to any optionality; - (21) "residual maturity" means the length of time to the legal maturity; - "short selling" means the uncovered sale of money market instruments.
+(22)

-Article 3 Authorisation of MMFs
+Authorisation of MMFs

-- 1. No collective investment undertaking shall be established, marketed or managed in the Union as MMF unless it has been authorised in accordance with this Regulation. - Such authorisation shall be valid for all Member States. - 2.
-A collective investment undertaking that requires authorisation as a UCITS under Directive 2009/65/EC shall be authorised as a MMF as part of the authorisation procedure pursuant to Directive 2009/65/EC. - 3.
+1. No collective investment undertaking shall be established, marketed or managed in the Union as MMF unless it has been authorised in accordance with this Regulation.

+Such authorisation shall be valid for all Member States.

+- 2. A collective investment undertaking that requires authorisation as a UCITS under Directive 2009/65/EC shall be authorised as a MMF as part of the authorisation procedure pursuant to Directive 2009/65/EC. - 3.
 A collective investment undertaking that is an AIF shall be authorised as a MMF pursuant to the authorisation procedure laid down in Article 4. - 4.
-No collective investment undertaking shall be authorised as a MMF unless the competent authority of the MMF is satisfied that the MMF will be able to meet all the requirements of this Regulation. - 5.
-For the purposes of authorisation, the MMF shall submit to its competent authority the following documents: - (a) the fund rules or instruments of incorporation; - (b) identification of the manager; - (c) identification of the depositary; - (d) a description of, or any information on the MMF available to investors; - (e) a description of, or any information on, the arrangements and procedures needed to comply with the requirements referred to in Chapters II to VII; - (f) any other information or document requested by the competent authority of the MMF to verify compliance with the requirements of this Regulation. - 6.
+No collective investment undertaking shall be authorised as a MMF unless the competent authority of the MMF is satisfied that the MMF will be able to meet all the requirements of this Regulation.

+- 5. For the purposes of authorisation, the MMF shall submit to its competent authority the following documents: - the fund rules or instruments of incorporation; (a) - identification of the manager; (b) - identification of the depositary; (c) - (d) a description of, or any information on the MMF available to investors; - a description of, or any information on, the arrangements and procedures needed to (e) comply with the requirements referred to in Chapters II to VII; - (f) any other information or document requested by the competent authority of the MMF to verify compliance with the requirements of this Regulation. - 6.
 The competent authorities shall, on a quarterly basis, inform ESMA of authorisations granted or withdrawn pursuant to this Regulation. - 7.
 ESMA shall keep a central public register identifying each MMF authorised under this Regulation, its typology, its manager and the competent authority of the MMF.
 The register shall be made available in electronic format.

-Article 4 Procedure for authorising AIF MMFs
+Procedure for authorising AIF MMFs